-A true story is told of a nine-year-old boy playing in his home one evening, when his mother gave the usual: “Jimmy, it’s time to get ready for bed.”
+A true story is told of a nine-year-old boy playing in his home one evening, when his mother told the young lad: “Jimmy, it’s time to get ready for bed.”

 Unlike most kids, Jimmy obeyed his parent the first time his mother made her request, and he went straight upstairs to his room.

 An hour or so later his mother came up to check on her son, and to her surprise she found Jimmy sitting quietly by his bedroom window staring upwards.